 Does your business even require entity formation?
 Should you think about consolidating various enterprises?
 Determining how to set up your business involves a thorough analysis of your goals.

 For example, if you are a landlord who owns several rental units, you may want to set up each unit as an individual LLC.
 This strategy could help limit losses across all units if one were jeopardized.
-Still, from a practical standpoint, managing multiple LLCs might be an over-complication of your managerial and financial resources.
+At the same time, creating multiple LLCs may overcomplicate your managerial responsibilities and test your financial resources.

-These are the kinds of decisions we help our clients make every day as they set up businesses.
-Simplicity, efficiency, and effectiveness are the cornerstones of every recommendation we make and it has helped clients throughout North Carolina form and grow successful enterprises.
+These are the types of decisions we help our clients make every day as they create businesses.
+Simplicity, efficiency and effectiveness are cornerstones of every recommendation we make.
+We have helped clients throughout North Carolina form and grow successful enterprises.